Azure/notation-azure-kv/docs/quick-start.md

 openssl x509 -signkey ca.key -days 365 -req -in ca.csr -set_serial 01 -out ca.crt -extensions v3_ca -extfile ./ca_ext.cnf
 ```

-## Create the leaf certificate from Azure KeyVault
+## Create a leaf certificate from Azure KeyVault
 Create a certificate policy, which will be used by keyvault to create the leaf certificate
 ```bash
 cat <<EOF > ./my_policy.json